-Maybe the very first thing you notice is the voice.
-It's a velvety, sometimes hypnotic talk-swoon that gently lifts, and then, as if guided by some Mort Shuman melody, dips into the nether regions of the human larynx, where its bass notes resonate throughout the cavernous room, before quickly lifting again.
+The first thing is the voice.
+A velvety, often hypnotic talk-swoon that lifts, and then, as if guided by a gentle Mort Shuman melody, dips into the nether regions of the human larynx, where its bass notes resonate throughout the cavernous room, before lifting up again.

-Soon the voice banters with at least one gent here, about his date for later that night.
-The comments are randy enough to get several of the blue-haired ladies going, and their hushed giggles sound like what results after a blush-inducing comment is uttered in a women's church group.
+The voice banters with at least one gent here, about his date for later that night.
+Randy enough comments to get several of the blue-hairs going.
+The hushed giggles of a women's church group.

 But this is no church group; this is bingo, man.
-And among the 35 or so folks of various genders, ethnicities and ages, it's mostly old ladies playing.
-It's a warm weekday afternoon in February, and we're in the Pima Alano Club in central Tucson.
+And among the 35 or so folks of various genders, ethnicities and ages, it's mostly an old ladies game.
+It's a warm weekday afternoon in February at the Pima Alano Club in central Tucson.

-Those at this bingo session are hardly dead-eyed or resigned, as I imagined they'd be at a bingo affair in a room that—with it's long tables and wood-framed platitudes—doubles as a kind of museum to Alcoholics Anonymous.
-That's my own damn prejudice.
+Those at this bingo session are hardly dead-eyed or resigned, as I imagined they'd be.
+After all, this is a room that—with its long tables and wood-framed platitudes—doubles as a kind of museum to Alcoholics Anonymous.
+My own damn prejudice.

-The lady seated directly in front of me, Sarah Rodriguez, plays bingo with mind-boggling studiousness, efficacy and calm, even while eating a chicken potpie.
-She creates with lightening speed deceptively simple bingo pattern variations like "six-pack" and "blackout," and her effortless movements with a rose-colored dauber make me feel slow, untrained and brain dead.
+The lady seated in front of me, Sarah Rodriguez, plays with mind-boggling studiousness, even while working a chicken potpie.
+She creates, with lightning speed, deceptively simple bingo pattern variations like "six-pack" and "blackout," and her effortless tap-tap movements with a rose-colored dauber distract and intimidate.

-With cropped gray hair and gray sweatshirt—whose front depicts groups of happy Native American children—Rodriguez tells me she's widowed with two grown children, and that she lives "pretty far" from the Alano.
-She returns a few times each week for the bingo, a habit that has lasted five years.
-She grins fabulously when recalling how she won a thousand bucks here a few years back.
+She has cropped gray hair and wears a gray sweatshirt decorated with images of happy Native American kids.
+Game lulls allow her story: She’s widowed with two grown children.
+She lives "pretty far" from the Alano.
+She returns a few times each week for the bingo, a habit that’s lasted five years.
+Her fabulous grin when she recalls winning a thousand bucks here a few years back.

-Sitting next to Rodriguez is her smoky-voiced friend Eva, and this pair, who alternate between English and Spanish when they converse with each other, look to be in their late 60s or early 70s.
+Sitting next to Rodriguez is her smoky-voiced friend Eva, and this pair, who alternate between English and Spanish when they converse, look to be in their late 60s or early 70s.
 They slay at bingo.
 Because I've never played, I interrupt them for instruction.
 Their patience teaches.
 In the bigger way I feel like a self-loathing fraud.

-And not to sentimentalize, but the women are admirably dedicated and innately gentle, and they're recognizably comfortable in their respective ages too, like they’ve figured out how not to lament the past or dread the future.
-I don't have to strain to pull memories of my own grandmother, a graceful and beautifully put-together woman who was instinctively matriarchal and motherly and brilliant.
+The women are dedicated, gentle in their ages.
+Like they’ve figured out how not to lament the past or dread the future.
+I don't to strain to recall my own grandmother, a graceful and beautifully put-together woman, instinctively matriarchal and brilliant.
+Bingo can be sad.

 * * * *